hajczek/Resume/README.md

 # Resume

-This resume was made as project during Google FEND scholarship.
+This resume was made as a project during the Google FEND scholarship.

+## WHAT USED FOR THIS APPLICATION

+1. HTML
+2. CSS
+3. JavaScript
+4. jQuery

 ## LINK